digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 1. How can you monetize your expertise and earn passive income?
 1. What affiliate program should you join to diversify income?
-1. How can you share valuable resources with your audience?
-1. What opportunities exist to build relationships and network with industry professionals?
 1. How can you enhance your online presence and personal brand?
-1. Why is it important to stay up-to-date with industry trends?
 1. What skills can you develop in marketing and sales through affiliate marketing?
 1. How can you scale your income potential without limitations?